1962 Turkish coup attempt: The Çankaya mansion

 At noon on February 22 Cihat Alpan was appointed to replace Şükrü İlkin as commander of the Presidential Guard Regiment protecting the Çankaya Mansion.
 However, the cavalry group of the Guard Regiment under Major Fethi Gürcan detained Alpan and then found itself in control of President Cemal Gürsel, Prime Minister İnönü and several other ministers, Chief of General Staff Sunay and the force commanders, who were meeting inside the mansion at that time.
 Gürcan contacted Talat Aydemir and asked permission to arrest them all.
 Aydemir refused because he did not want his action to be seen as a coup, so he ordered Gürcan to release them all.
 As he left the mansion, İnönü smiled and said “Now they have lost.”

 As soon as he left the Çankaya mansion, İnönü headed for the Airforce Command Building, where he met other party leaders as well as the Airforce commanders.
-The government’s plan was now for President Gürsel and Prime Minister İnönü to make conciliatory speeches over the radio to try and de-escalate the situation.
+The government's plan was now for President Gürsel and Prime Minister İnönü to make conciliatory speeches over the radio to try and de-escalate the situation.
 Mediation was established through Ekrem Alican, the leader of the New Turkey Party and a relative of Talat Aydemir, but this made little progress.
 Cemal Gürsel departed for Murted air base.
-When Fethi Gürcan seized the radio's transmitting station in Etimesgut with his troops, İnönü’s broadcasts stopped, but he was able to resume his addresses through the transmitter at Ankara Esenboğa Airport a few hours later.
+When Fethi Gürcan seized the radio's transmitting station in Etimesgut with his troops, İnönü's broadcasts stopped, but he was able to resume his addresses through the transmitter at Ankara Esenboğa Airport a few hours later.

 In his messages, İnönü stressed that providing no blood was shed, Aydemir and the other soldiers supporting the coup would not be punished.
 He refused however to consider any of the demands the coup leaders had made.
 It became clear to Aydemir that no further units were intending to join him, that his forces were surrounded, and that the government, political parties and High Command were steadily regaining the upper hand.
 He ordered the tanks in central Ankara to withdraw.
 On the evening of 22 February, the jets of the Air Force began to fly low over the Military Academy.

-At 1am in the morning of 23 February, İnönü sent Aydemir a written note confirming that there would be no punishments if he and his followers gave up.
+At 1am of 23 February, İnönü sent Aydemir a written note confirming that there would be no punishments if he and his followers gave up.
 Shortly afterwards Aydemir called on his followers to lay down their arms and return to barracks while he himself surrendered.